siberianfox/tinygwiki/JSON-Details.md

 #JSON Details
 ##JSON Mode Protocol
 ### Commands
-Commands in JSON mode are sent as JSON messages Examples:
+Commands in JSON mode are sent as JSON messages.
+Some examples:

     {"x":""}<lf>          get the X resource
     {"xvm":12000}<lf>     set the X maximum velocity to 12000 mm/min (assuming the system is in G21 mode)